mrhhyu/tensorflow_fedora/README.md

 1. The most important steps are 1, 2, and 3; after each step, follow the instructions to assure that packages are installed in a proper way.
 2. ***The following steps can be applied when the versions of your kernel, cuda, and the nvidia driver are different with the ones used here***; however, **make sure** that both the *nvidia driver* and *cuDDN package* support the **actuall version of your CUDA package**.

-## Install TensorFlow-GPU on Fedora 33
+## Build and Install TensorFlow-GPU on Fedora 33

 You need *root privilege* only for steps 1 to 7.